Foreign military commanders, envoys, defence attaches bid farewell to Gen Rawat | Law-Order

 Known to be forthright, fearless, and blunt at times, the outstanding military commander ruffled many feathers with his controversial remarks during his tenure as the Army Chief as well as Chief of Defence Staff.

-In his role as the Army Chief between 2016 and 2019, he strongly backed a policy of hot pursuit in dealing with cross-border terrorism and militancy in Jammu and Kashmir.
+In his role as Chief of Army Chief between 2016 and 2019, he strongly backed a policy of hot pursuit in dealing with cross-border terrorism and militancy in Jammu and Kashmir.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)